Rhodesian Ridgeback: Degenerative myelopathy

-Degenerative myelopathy (DM) is a neurological disease of the spinal cord causing progressive paraparesis, most commonly in the German shepherd dog breed.
-It affects Rhodesian Ridgebacks at a rate of only 0.75%.
-Signs of degenerative myelopathy are characterised at the beginning with foot dragging, and slipping of the rear limbs.
-The disease progresses to the point where the animal can no longer stand or walk on its own.
-Progression has been known to take as little as six months, or several years.
-There is a DNA test available to test for the gene.
-Animals who are at risk for the disease should not be bred to other animals at risk, as this creates future generations of this debilitating disease.
+The Rhodesian Ridgeback is one of the breeds more commonly affected by degenerative myelopathy.
+The condition is caused by an autosomal recessive mutation in the SOD1 gene.

-Hypothyroid
+Hypothyroidism

 Hypothyroidism is a growing problem in the Rhodesian Ridgeback, and this condition causes a multitude of symptoms, including weight gain and hair loss.
 Treatment for hypothyroidism in dogs consists of an inexpensive once-daily oral medication.
 Dr. Lorna Kennedy at the University of Manchester's Centre for Integrated Genomic Medical Research in England has found the haplotype (group of genes), which, when present, double the chances of a Rhodesian Ridgeback becoming hypothyroid due to lymphocytic thyroiditis.
 This is important to the breed because lymphocytic thyroiditis is the overwhelming cause of hypothyroidism in Rhodesian Ridgebacks.

 Gastric dilatation volvulus

 Like many other deep-chested breeds, the Rhodesian Ridgeback is prone to gastric dilatation volvulus, commonly known as bloat.
 This is a potentially fatal condition that requires immediate treatment.